 \section{Discussion}

 Replication studies are becoming more and more popular and encouraged in many domains of science.
 However, the existing literature greatly focuses on superiority studies, and non-significant studies are often incorrectly interpreted as showing evidence for a null effect.
-In order to bridge this gap, we presented two methods for the analysis and the design of replication studies with an equivalence design: the two-trials rule and the sceptical TOST procedure.
+In order to bridge this gap, we proposed two methods for the analysis and the design of replication studies with an equivalence design: the two-trials rule and the sceptical TOST procedure.

-The main difference between the two approaches in that the sceptical TOST procedure does not have a strict dichotomization at $\alpha$ for the original and replication TOST $p$-values.
+Both approaches exactly control the overall T1E rate at level $\alpha^2$ if the replication sample size is sufficiently large.
+The main difference between the two approaches is that replication success is possible with the sceptical TOST procedure if one of the $p$-values is non-significant, but not with the two-trials rule.
 As a result, the sceptical TOST procedure has a larger project power than the two-trials rule.
 This increase in project power comes at the price of an increased partial T1E rate.
 However, the conditional T1E rate of the sceptical TOST procedure is smaller than the one of the two-trials rule for larger values of $p_o^{+}$, and is at most less than two times larger otherwise, which is considered acceptable by some authors \citep{Rosenkrantz2002}.
-Both approaches exactly control the overall T1E rate at level $\alpha^2$ if the replication sample size is sufficiently large.
 In addition, sample size calculation is possible even for original studies with $\pomax > \alpha$ with the sceptical TOST procedure.